“Ok, today we’re going over the nuts and bolts of a class 8 heavy-duty truck,” Sherry, the lead instructor announced.

 “Shit this is so simple, I can do this in my sleep,” Todd mocked.
-He grew up in a family of truckers and have been driving the farm grain truck since he was 8.
-Learned how to detach a Fifth Wheel before he learned how to ride a bike with training wheels off.
+He grew up in a family of truckers and has been driving the farm grain truck since he was eight.
+He learned how to detach a Fifth Wheel before he learned how to ride a bike with the training wheels off.

-“Offset why are we wasting our time with this BS- why can’t we cut to the chase and start learning how to parallel or alley dock like the Big Boyz?”
-Todd insisted.
+“Offset why are we wasting our time with this BS?
+Why can’t we cut to the chase and start learning how to parallel or alley dock like the Big Boyz?”
+Todd asked.
 “That’s where truckers make their mark.”

 “While offset may not be something truckers do very often, it’s actually an important piece of the puzzle,” Jimmy answered.

-“There are times at the shipper, you back into the wrong dock, or worse they switch docks, and you gotta move over.
-Well it’s not easy to move an 18 wheeler 10 feet to one side or another,” Sherry added.
+“There are times at the shipper, you back into the wrong dock, or worse they switch docks on you, and you gotta slide over to the next door.
+Well, it’s not easy to move an 18 wheeler 10 feet to one side or another,” Sherry added.

 “Say you have to move the trailer to the right.
 Turn the steering wheel hard left.
 Back up and stop when you see 3/4th of the landing gear in the convex mirror.
 Then turn the steering wheel hard right and back up until the trailer is directly behind the truck.
 Then back up straight, looking for the target cone in your right mirror.
 When the trailer tires clear the cone, turn the steering wheel hard right again and bring the truck in alignment with the trailer and push the trailer into the box.
 STOP.”

 All eight of us took turns making two maneuvers at a time.
-The rest of us stood around and shot the breeze or poke fun at our classmates as they ran over cones or completely mucked up the maneuver.
-Martha and I spotted for each other and gave tips on when to turn the wheel – advice worth ignoring.
+The rest of us stood around shooting the breeze or poking fun at our classmates as they ran over cones or completely mucked up the maneuver.
+Martha and I spotted each other and gave tips on when to turn the wheel — advice worth ignoring.
 The poor cones took more abuse than Conor McGregor in a boxing match.

 “K-Bam…Boy would I love to mow down one of those right now,” Todd added with his hands drawn together in a shape of a shotgun.